Miguel Rojas Player Props: Dodgers vs. Padres

 Miguel Rojas At The Plate

-- In five of 14 games this year (35.7%), Rojas has reached base via hit, and that includes multiple hits twice.
+- Rojas has gotten a hit in five of 15 games this year (33.3%), with multiple hits twice.

-- In 14 games played this year, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.